Prevent Summer Pantry Pests

 The larvae and some adults of these insects feed on grains (rice, barley, corn, wheat, birdseed), grain products (oatmeal, cornmeal, pasta, cereals, flour, cake mixes, pancake flour, granola, dry pet food), nuts, dried fruits and other dried plant material (dried flower arrangements, ornamental corn, seed displays).

-- Pantry pest traps for moths can be purchased and placed one per room.
+- Buy pantry pest traps for moths and set up one in each room.
 These attract moths with the use of pheromones, and only one per room is needed.
 More than one pantry pest trap will confuse the moth, rendering the panty pest trap useless.

 - Place a 3-1 mix of boric acid and cornmeal in shallow dishes inside cabinets to kill off moths and other pests.
 Do not let this mix come in contact with open food containers, kids or pets.